Difficulty: 3/5

 Overview

 The most popular mountains in Kamikochi are Yarigatake and Oku-Hotaka, both requiring two days to complete.
-They are the 5th and 3rd highest mountains in Japan and are connected by a famous ridgeline called the Daikiretto, this is highly regarded and often claimed to be the best multi-day hike in Japan - although somewhat dangerous for people without rock climbing experience.
+They are the 5th and 3rd highest mountains in Japan and are connected by a famous ridgeline called the Daikiretto, which is known as the Kamikochi-Yarigatake-Hotaka loop trail.
+It's highly regarded and often claimed to be the best multi-day hike in Japan - however, it can be somewhat dangerous for people without rock climbing experience.

 Here's a list of the hikes I'll cover, it's worth noting that the trails and itineraries described here are flexible: